In most of the pictures of my daughter as a baby, she’s sucking on one of her stuffed animal comfort toys.

 One involved the use of video games to promote better attention skills.

-A third investigated a multifaceted approach to therapy.
+A third investigated a to therapy.

 All this, however, still isn’t enough to provide widespread approval of SPD as a diagnosis.